ngshiheng/six-percent/README.md

 - [chromedriver](https://chromedriver.chromium.org/downloads) based off your OS & Chrome version

 ### File configuration :document:
 - Rename `users.json.example` to `users.json` and add/update the information accordingly.
-Change `"is_active": true` if you do not want to use the user
+Change `"is_active": false` if you do not want to use the user
 - Configure `funds.json`, set `"skip": true` if you do **NOT** want to buy that specific fund

 #### Installation (Ubuntu) :wrench: